-This next one was a DA/SA (double action / single action) gun–a S&W 686 in 357 Mag that seemed to only want to fire single action.
-On one hand, at least the gun still worked.
+This next one was a DA/SA (double-action / single-action) gun–a S&W 686 in 357 Mag that seemed only to want to fire single action.
+At least the gun still worked.

 But, I can't imagine having to defend myself with a gun that only worked each time I pulled back the hammer —

-This next one lists out multiple different issues that a revolver can have, from a certified S&W armorer.
+This next one is from a certified S&W armorer and lists multiple issues revolvers may have.
 While many gun failures, for both revolvers and semi-autos, are ammo or operator error, sometimes mechanical parts just break —

-Then again, sometimes it's just a maintenance issue, like we see in this next screenshot —
+Then again, sometimes it's just a maintenance issue like we see in this following screenshot —

-And of course, we have ammo failures like we see here —
+And of course, we have ammo failures as we see here —

 The point of all this is simple and not to pick on revolvers.
 Revolvers do malfunction.
-Maybe not as often as semi-autos, but they do fail.
 To say otherwise, to say that a mechanical thing won't or cannot break is false.

-The key with all firearms is to keep them well maintained and in tip top shape, especially if your life depends on it.
+The key with all firearms is to keep them well maintained and in tip-top shape, especially if you're carrying the gun for self-defense.